Reaction Motors: Merger with Thiokol and the Space Race

-In early 1956, following an extensive bidding war, Reaction Motors, Inc. was awarded a contract from the United States Navy for the development of the proposed XLR30 engine to be used to power the experimental aircraft known as X-15 and eventually pursue manned spaceflight.
+In early 1956, following an extensive bidding war, Reaction Motors, Inc. was awarded a contract from the United States Navy for the development of the proposed XLR30 engine to be used to power the experimental aircraft known as X-15 and eventually pursue crewed spaceflight.

-After much misadventure, a massive increase in budgetary requirements, and engineering problems related to fuel injectors and the thrust chamber which resulted in the Navy enlisting the assistance of the Rocketdyne Division of North American Aviation, the XLR30 engine project was moved back on track with a new designation of TR-139 to convey the striking changes in design which were required.
+After much misadventure, a massive increase in budgetary requirements, and engineering problems related to fuel injectors and the thrust chamber, which resulted in the Navy enlisting the assistance of the Rocketdyne Division of North American Aviation, the XLR30 engine project was moved back on track with a new designation of XLR-99-RM-1 to convey the striking changes in design which were required.

 On April 17, 1958, RMI's acquisition by Thiokol Chemical Corporation was finalized by the approval of the stockholders and RMI was henceforth referred to as Reaction Motors Division (RMD).

-RMD's engine for the X-15 was completed and 199 flights were made before the X-15 project was discontinued in 1969, years past its due date and having cost more than five times its original budget.
+RMD's XLR99 engine for the X-15 was first flown in November 1960 and 199 flights were made before the X-15 project was discontinued in 1969, years past its due date and having cost more than five times its original budget.
 The X-15 is credited as having reached a record Mach 6.72 at 67 miles above the Earth, being solely responsible for providing the data necessary to insulate and maintain the structural integrity of the Mercury spacecraft, and a host of additional technical achievements and aviation milestones.

+During this time RMD also developed the liquid engine for the AGM-12 Bullpup missile and the vernier engines of the Surveyor probes.

+Thiokol finally disbanded RMD in 1972.